 SEO competitor analysis can often be overwhelming due to the sheer efforts that go into it.
 It is not a one-day task and requires some time to analyse and come up with an adequate strategy.

 In order to save time and efforts, we would recommend performing SEO competitor analysis quarterly.
 You can adhere to a time frame that best fits your needs.
+Interestingly, a study from Databox states that SEO agencies and experts preferred carrying out competitor analysis monthly or quarterly.

 Source: Databox

-Ways to find your SEO Competitors
+How to Find Your SEO Competitors

 In order to start an SEO competitor analysis, we first need to be aware of who our actual competitors are.
 You most likely already know who your competitors are in the industry in traditional marketing.
 However, when it comes to SEO, the chances are that your competitors won’t be the same.